relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

-Both Webex Teams and Webex Meetings have a Join button you cna click to easily join a meeting.  this helps ensure that meetings start on time and it streamlines the process of joining a meeting.
+Both Webex Teams and Webex Meetings have a Join button you can click to easily join a meeting.
+This helps ensure that meetings start on time and it streamlines the process of joining a meeting.
 Cisco Webex Teams also has features that will help you make decisions on which meetings to prioritize and when to join then:

 -   **Seeing invitee status/participants**:  Every invitee can see who has accepted/declined the meeting and who's in the meeting live before even joining.
 There is no need to switch back and forth between your calendar and the meeting application.
 -   **Instantly switching between meetings**:  If you need to move from one meeting to another, simply leave the meeting with one click and join the other one with another click.